Why Linear and Connected TV Are Better Together

 Since the first TV commercial aired in 1941, the channel’s mass reach and visibility have made it an excellent platform for brands to build awareness and trust.
 Today, those benefits are as real as ever—and achievable at much lower CPMs compared to CTV.

-The Advantages of Connected TV
+The benefits of Connected TV.

 On the other hand, Connected TV advertising provides advanced targeting capabilities beyond what traditional TV offers—while maintaining the prestige of showing up on the biggest screen in people’s homes.
 Brands can deliver personalized ads based on viewers' interests, online behavior, and viewing habits.
 This ensures ads reach relevant audiences, boosting engagement and conversions.